javalent/fantasy-statblocks/README.md

 > Warning: We are beginning a Readme transition to [Javalent's Plugins Documentation](https://plugins.javalent.com/home) in all Javalent repositories.
 Please bookmark this link and check it first before referring to this readme.
+>
+> Legal attributions for various layouts can be found at the documentation site, at the bottom of this readme, and in the licenses folder.

 Create, manage and view a Fantasy Bestiary in [Obsidian](https://obsidian.md/).